MrLixm/nuke-tools-lxm/src/primaries_inset/README.md

 - That's it

 System :
+- PrimariesInset uses:
-- PrimariesInset use python code but works on non-commercial versions.
+  - python code for `Presets` but works on non-commercial versions.
+  - blink script but works on non-commercial versions >= 14.0
-- The code _should_ be python 2 compatible but has only been tested on latest python3 versions of Nuke.
+- The python code _should_ be python 2 compatible but has only been tested on latest python3 versions of Nuke.

 ## Usage